marioizquierdo/git-branch-zsh-command/README.md

   * Enable the plugin in your `.zshrc` file (add to the plugins list)
   * Type `source ~/.zshrc`, or just restart the terminal (to activate the plugin)

 ### Usage

+Help:

+  branch -h

+#### Example usage:

-In you shell, go to any git project:
+In you shell, go to any git project, for example 'project' in branch master:

     [zsh]project(master)$ _